Dru-Mara/EvalNE/docs/source/description.rst

 ------------------

-A command line interface in combination with a configuration file allow the user to evaluate any publicly available implementation of a NE method.
+A command line interface in combination with a configuration file allow the user to evaluate any publicly available implementation of a NE method for LP, NR and NC.
 These implementations can be obtained from libraries such as OpenNE_ or GEM_ as well as directly from the web pages of the authors e.g.
 Deepwalk_, Node2vec_, LINE_, PRUNE_, Metapath2vec_, CNE_.